vladimirkoba/tarantool-java/README.md

 int[] updateCounts = stmt.executeBatch();
 ```

-The connector uses a pipeliing when it performs a batch request.
+The connector uses a pipelining when it performs a batch request.
 It means
 each query is asynchronously sent one-by-one in order they were specified
 in the batch.